lukedoolittle/w205_2017_summer/exercise_2/utility/architecture.md

         screenshot-top30-results.png
 ```
 ### Dependencies
 The application assumes that all of the technologies listed in the Technology section above are installed.
-The application also assumes that PostgreSQL is running and that the credentials present in `extweetwordcount.config` are valid.
+The application also assumes that PostgreSQL is running and that the credentials present in `extweetwordcount.config` and in `tweetwordcount.clj` are valid.

 ## Design Decisions